anoma/juvix-docs/docs/reference/tooling/CLI.md

 juvix dev COMMAND
 ```

+- `compile` Compile a Juvix file to an internal language
 - `parse` Parse a Juvix file
 - `scope` Parse and scope a Juvix file
 - `highlight` Highlight a Juvix file